fourastiemarvin/Builder_King/README.md

 You can run the game on Windows, MacOS or Linux !

 ## Let's Play!
-After cloning/downloading the repository, run the following commands in your terminal to launch the heart rate measuremnt tool:
+After cloning/downloading the repository, run the following commands in your terminal to launch the heart rate measurement tool:
 ```
 cd Builder_King/Heart-rate-measurement
 python3 heart_rate_server.py